alvintho/FYP-ProtAbRegressor-Human-Liver/README.md

 # 1. A Multimodal framework for protein abundance prediction in humans

 This project researched on various models and developed a novel multimodal approach in human tissue protein abundance prediction by combining mRNA and protein features.
-This project utilized human liver tissue expression data (integrated) and evaluated performance metrics from baseline to advanced models to ultimately contributing to inherently more effective mRNA vaccine designs.
+This project utilized human liver tissue expression data (integrated) and evaluated performance metrics from baseline to advanced models, ultimately contributing to inherently more effective mRNA vaccine designs.

 ![alt text](images/multimodal-fusion-system-design.png)